DaveParillo/gravity-wiki/GravityServices.md

 	multRequest1.setData(params1);

-	// Make an Asynchronous request for multiplication gn.request("Multiplication", //Service Name
+	// Make an Asynchronous request for multiplication do
+	{
+            ret = gn.request("Multiplication", //Service Name
                              multRequest1, //Request
                              requestor, //Object containing callback that will get the result.
                              "8 x 2"); //A string that identifies which request this is.
+            // Service may not be registered yet if (ret != GravityReturnCodes::SUCCESS)
+            {
+                Log::warning("request to Multiplication service failed, retrying...");
+                gravity::sleep(1000);
+            }
+	}
+    while (ret != GravityReturnCodes::SUCCESS);

 When requestFilled is called, the request id will be set to "8 x 2".